Checkable Grid Input Field in Fluent Forms

-Checkable Grid is an excellent option to collect feedback with multiple variables in an organized manner.
+Checkable Grid is an excellent option for collecting feedback with multiple variables in an organized manner.
 This field can function as a concise combination of multiple checkboxes or radio buttons.
 You’ll find this option available with Fluent Forms.

 - To add this field to your form, drag and drop the field from the available Advanced input fields.